Getting on the air at Diamond Head History of Broadcasting in Hawaii

 As time moves on, buildings and locations that used to house radio and TV broadcast studios, transmitters and towers are being replaced with new commercial development.
-This page chronicles the changes so that future generations can look back and know where a part of Hawaii history once existed.
-Many thanks to the web sites and web pages with historical information that made the web research possible.
-This page is work-in-progress, as this research takes a long time to find and cross-check.
+It was the demise of the KGMB-TV tower at 1534 Kapiolani Blvd that inspired me to create a web page chronicling the changes so that future generations can look back and know where a part of Hawaii history once existed.

 Enjoy, and feel free to drop me an e-mail if you have any questions.

-1901 Inter-island Spark Gap Network
+1901 Mutual Telephone Company Inter-island Spark Gap Network

 In 1901, a network of five spark gap stations Oahu, Maui, Kaui.
 Hawaii & Molokai were installed to provide inter-island communications, issued callsigns KHK, KHL, KHM, KHN, and KHO and operated by the Mutual Telephone Company.
 The locations included Kaimuki on Oahu, Lahaina on Maui, Puaho on the Big Island and Nawiliwili on Kauai.
 The first transmission was on June 16, 1900.